gregjoy1/redical/docs/commands/rdcl.evt_query.md

 The key of the stored calendar (also representing it's UID).

 ### query-property
-Non-standard iCalendar ([RFC-5545](https://datatracker.ietf.org/doc/html/rfc5545)) property content lines specific to RediCal for querying calendar event instances.
+Non-standard iCalendar ([RFC-5545](https://datatracker.ietf.org/doc/html/rfc5545)) property content lines specific to RediCal for querying calendar events.

 #### `X-FROM` property
 This query property defines the lower occurrence `DTSTART`/`DTEND` bounds to query from.